LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 LIFESCOPE App to search explorer and curate your personal data in various views.
 Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.
 Written with plugin framework such as location tracking, web xr and web voice.
 Should be containerizable inside a universal app framework like Cordova (iOS, Android, Mac, Win).
 Able to connect as many provider accounts you want.
 List saved searches and hashtags.

-Explore data with various views (Feed, List, Map, Gallery, Timeline, Virtual Reality Room, Augmented Reality Phone, Voice
+Explore data with various views (Feed, List, Map, Gallery, Timeline, Virtual Reality Room, Augmented Reality Phone, Voice request/response)

-Explore People
-	- Relate contacts together into People
+Explore People.
+Relate contacts together into People
 	- Relate People to Users
 Your Settings
 Published You